 - Lay 1 cup of pasta sauce in the bottom of a 9×13 baking dish.
 Add shells to fit the pan.
 It's fine if they touch.
 Cover with additional 1-2 cups sauce and 1 cup mozzarella cheese.

-- Bake covered with aluminum foil for 30-40 minutes.
+- Bake at 400 covered with aluminum foil for 30-40 minutes.
 Uncover for the last 10 minutes so the cheese can melt.

 To bake from frozen: